signekreicere/videojsadx/README.md

   - `showOnlyOnAds:`
     - Show mini player only when ad is playing or all the time.
   - `width:`
-    - Mini player width.
+    - Mini player width (px / % / ect).
 Height will be adjusted to aspect ratio.
   - `position:`
     - Values: { tl / tr / bl / br }
   - `spacing:`
-    - Values: [ { t / b } , { l / r } ]
+    - Values: [ { t / b } px / % / ect , { l / r } px / % / ect ]
 - `miniPlayerMobile:`
   - MOBILE
   - Can be removed if no mini player required.
   - `showOnlyOnAds:`
     - Show mini player only when ad is playing or all the time.
   - `width:`
-    - Mini player width.
+    - Mini player width (px / % / ect).
 Height will be adjusted to aspect ratio.
   - `position:`
-    - Values: { t / b }
+    - Values: { tl / tr / bl / br }
   - `spacing:`
-    - Values: { t / b }
+    - Values: [ { t / b } px / % / ect , { l / r } px / % / ect ]
 - `adUnit:`
   - AdX ad unit.
 - `debug:`